cockroachdb/cockroach-operator/README.md

 - This project is in beta and is not production-ready.
 - The Operator currently runs on GKE.
 VMware Tanzu, EKS, and AKS have not been tested.
-- Currently the Kubernetes CA is required to deploy a secure cluster.
-- Expansion of persistent volumes is not yet functional.
 - The Operator does not yet support [multiple Kubernetes clusters for multi-region deployments](https://www.cockroachlabs.com/docs/stable/orchestrate-cockroachdb-with-kubernetes-multi-cluster.html#eks).
-- The Operator does not yet [automatically create Pod Security Policies](https://github.com/cockroachdb/cockroach-operator/issues/216).
 - [Migrating from a deployment using the Helm Chart to the Operator](https://github.com/cockroachdb/cockroach-operator/issues/140) has not been defined or tested.
 - The Operator does not yet [automatically create an ingress object](https://github.com/cockroachdb/cockroach-operator/issues/76).
 - The Operator has not been tested with [Istio](https://istio.io/).